tsuru/tsuru/docs/installing/api.rst

 Dependencies
 ============

-tsuru API depends on a MongoDB server, Redis server, Hipache router, and Gandalf server.
-Instructions for installing `MongoDB
+tsuru API depends on a MongoDB server, Redis server and Hipache router.
-<http://docs.mongodb.org/>`_ and `Redis <http://redis.io/>`_ are outside the
-scope of this documentation, but it's pretty straight-forward following their docs. :doc:`Installing Gandalf </installing/gandalf>` and :doc:`installing Hipache </installing/hipache-router>` are described in other sessions.
+Instructions for installing `MongoDB <http://docs.mongodb.org/>`_ and `Redis <http://redis.io/>`_ are outside the scope of this documentation, but it's pretty straight-forward following their docs. :doc:`installing Hipache </installing/hipache-router>` is described in other session.

 Adding repositories